 Introduction

 LiMA (liposome microarray-based assay) is a high throughput technology for monitoring the interaction of peripheral-membrane proteins with lipids.
 The core of LiMA lies in a chip comprising 120 unique liposomes coupled to high-content microscopy imaging allowing a quantitative and qualitative measurement (Saliba et al, 2014).
 The method has been recently applied (Vonkova et al, 2015) to study the recruitment mechanism of pleckstrin homology (PH) domains to distinct membranes.
 Since the method can generate thousands of interactions, bioinformatics methods are needed to enable data quality control.
 Along with an experimental protocol (Saliba et al, In revision), this webpage details the first steps of the data analysis.
-The provided pipelines will help to:
+The provided pipelines will help to:* (i) analyze the reproducibility of the measured interactions,

 * (ii) check whether the liposome array contains obvious spatial bias,